jeremtti/PnP_dictionary_based/README.md

 This repository extends [dictionary-based_denoisers_FBPnP](https://github.com/tomMoral/dictionary-based_denoisers_FBPnP), the companion repository for **Analysis and Synthesis Denoisers for Forward-Backward Plug-and-Play Algorithms** ([hal.science/hal-04786802](https://hal.science/hal-04786802)).

-## Installation

-To install the required dependencies, install the packages listed in `requirements.txt`.

-To download the BSDS500 dataset needed for experiments, run the script `create_dataset.py`.

-## Overview of Experiments
 The experiments have two objectives:
 1. **Study the convergence behavior of the algorithm**
 2. **Obtain optimal reconstruction quality**